 Enhanced Broadcast Services may be advertised using the Enhanced Broadcast Services ANQP-element

 (see 9.4.5.100).
-The element provides a list of zero or more enhanced broadcast services that are available
+The element provides a list of zero or more enhanced broadcast services that are available from a STA (#1283).

-from a peer STA.
 Each broadcast service advertisement may contain the time and duration of transmission,

-together with an identifier of the broadcast service, a content ID, and other information relevant to the
+together with an identifier of the broadcast content (#1147), a content ID, and other information relevant to the

 broadcast service.

-A STA may use the Enhanced Broadcast Request ANQP-element to register (or de-register) from a peer

-STA transmitting an enhanced broadcast service.
+A STA may use the Enhanced Broadcast Request ANQP-element to request registration (or unregistration) from a peer STA transmitting an enhanced broadcast service (#1282, #1529).

 29